ciorantu-code/COMP2090-course-project/README.md

 ## 📂 Task2
 Graph ADT&Dijkstra’s Algorithm/
 │
-├── demo.py   # light programme that demonstrate the idea of the topics └── Task2_intro.mp4      # introduction of the study report └── READMETask2.md                         # Project documentation
+├── dijkstra_graph.py   # Simple light programme that demonstrate the idea of the algorithim └── Task2_intro.mp4      # introduction of the study report └── READMETask2.md                         # Project documentation